maarten-pennings/CCS811/examples/ccs811flash/README.md

 specifies `CCS811 Application firmware version 2.0.0`.

 I have written a Python script [hex.py](hex.py).
-I used it to convert the binary fimrware file to a C-array as follows
+I used it to convert the binary firmware file to a C-array as follows
 ```
 python hex.py CCS811_SW000246_1-00.bin > CCS811_SW000246_1-00.h
 ```